How do I order cheques?

 How do I make an international transfer from the Laurentian Bank to another institution?

-You may transfer funds from the Laurentian Bank to another financial institution by cable, money order or bank draft or via the Western Union service.
+You may transfer funds from Laurentian Bank to another financial institution by cable or through a bank draft.
 A cable transfer is the fastest way to transfer funds abroad.
-Processing time ranges from 2 to 30 days, depending on the destination, however the delay is not guaranteed.
+Processing time ranges from 2 to 30 days, depending on the destination; however, times cannot be guaranteed.

 The following information is required to transfer funds by cable: